Male Rhinoplasty at a Glance

 - Breathing changes during the swelling phase

-- Nasal septal perforation — rare; may require further surgery
+- Nasal septal perforation, rare, and may require further surgery

-- Need for revision — rhinoplasty has a higher revision rate than many other facial procedures; patients should be aware of this before proceeding
+- Need for revision, as rhinoplasty has a higher revision rate than many other facial procedures, which patients should be aware of before proceeding

 - Anaesthetic risks

-Your male rhinoplasty journey begins with a personalised consultation with Dr Turner at his Sydney clinics in Manly or Bondi Junction.
-Dr Turner conducts a minimum of two personal consultations prior to surgery, giving you ample time to consider all aspects of your decision.
+Your male rhinoplasty journey begins with a personal consultation with Dr Turner at his Sydney clinics in Manly or Bondi Junction.
+Dr Turner conducts a minimum of two personal consultations prior to surgery, giving you time to consider all aspects of your decision.

 During your consultation, Dr Turner will:

-- Discuss your concerns, the procedures that may address them, and the realistic limits of what surgery can achieve
+- Discuss your concerns, the procedures that may treat them, and the realistic limits of what surgery can achieve

 - Use 3D Vectra imaging where appropriate to support the planning discussion